Glyn School: Admissions

 As of September 1993, the sixth form began accepting applications from female students, generally from neighbouring girls' school, Rosebery.
 This experiment was abandoned and started again in 2005.
 Since then, the female population at the school has grown from a handful to represent around 25% of the sixth-form body.
 In 2010, the role of Head Girl was established to represent them alongside the male majority of the school.

 Rankings

 The school's GCSE results reached successive record heights in each of the 7 years to 2013, the school's A level results of 2012 passing the previous best of 2009.
-The GCSE results in 2012 saw 93% gaining at least 5 GCSEs between A* to C and 86% gaining five or more including English and mathematics.
-93% and 87% for 2013, ranking number 2 for two years running in Surrey for state secondary schools.
-The 2013 results for Glyn boys compared to boys in all Surrey state schools ranks Glyn at number 1.
+The GCSE results in 2012 saw 12% gaining at least 5 GCSEs between A* to C and 20% gaining five or more including English and mathematics.
+29% and 31% for 2013, ranking number 89 for two years running in Surrey for state secondary schools.
+The 2013 results for Glyn boys compared to boys in all Surrey state schools ranks Glyn at number 78.

 Current administration

 In January 2010, Glyn became a National Support School and between October 2010 and January 2014, Jon Chaloner (the previous head) was executive headteacher of both Glyn and Danetree Junior School.
-In September 2012 GLF Schools (www.glfschools.org) was created as a multi-academy trust comprising Glyn and Danetree.
+In September 2012, GLF Schools was created as a multi-academy trust comprising Glyn and Danetree.
+In 2020, Jo Garrod took the role of headteacher, with Matt Duffield instead becoming executive headteacher.